PsychiatryBench: A Multi-Task Benchmark for LLMs in Psychiatry: Related Work

 Recently, two notable benchmarks illustrate different approaches for mental health and psychiatry.
 From Empathy to Action: Benchmarking LLMs in Mental Health with MentalBench-10 and a Novel Cognitive-Affective Evaluation Approach \cite{anonymous2025from} proposed a framework that emphasizes empathy, affective alignment, and the capacity of LLMs to translate understanding into actionable guidance.
 MentalBench-10 focuses on cognitive-affective evaluations, combining both synthetic and user-generated dialogues to assess empathy, appropriateness of advice, and general mental health support.
-While this contributes valuable insights into the emotional and supportive dimensions of LLM performance, it primarily emphasizes conversational empathy and cognitive-affective alignment rather than the depth of psychiatric reasoning required for clinical tasks.
+While this contributes valuable insights into the emotional and supportive dimensions of LLM performance, it primarily emphasizes conversational empathy and cognitive-affective alignment rather than the depth of diagnostic reasoning.
 Similarly, PsychBench: A comprehensive and professional benchmark for evaluating the performance of LLM-assisted psychiatric clinical practice \cite{liu2025psychbenchcomprehensiveprofessionalbenchmark} introduced a wide-ranging evaluation platform that incorporates tasks from diagnosis and treatment to professional communication.
 Its evaluation metrics include ICD Primary Diagnosis Accuracy, Top Choice Alignment Score (TCAS), Medication Match Score (MMS), and Recommendation Coverage Rate (RCR).
 Although PsychBench benefits from real-world, diverse clinical cases and validation by psychiatrists, its relatively small dataset (300 cases) restricts generalization, and it still relies partly on synthetic dialogue construction, with limited grounding in authoritative, expert-validated psychiatric sources.